Learn How to Upload SVG Files to the Cricut Design Space App on iPad + iPhone

 One of the awesome things about Cricut machines is the ability to use the Design Space mobile app to edit and cut SVG designs from your iPad or even iPhone without being tied down to a computer!

-In this tutorial, you will learn how to upload SVG files that are saved on your iPad or iPhone to the Cricut Design Space App.
+In this tutorial, you will learn how to open SVG files in the Cricut Design Space app using your iOS device.

 In this example, I’m using an iPad, but the steps are exactly the same for iPhones – just on a smaller screen.